RankquantRQ

 Source coverage at launch

-One source at launch — Cruise Critic — with uniform reviewer weighting.
+One source at launch — Cruise Critic — with every qualifying reviewer counted once.
 Cruise Critic is the deepest crowd-review pool in the category (Trip Advisor-owned since 2007) and has the widest ship coverage.
 Roadmap: TripAdvisor cruise reviews, Cruise Hive editorial, Berlitz Guide.

 Cruise Critic (live)171.7K reviewers, 214.1K reviews ingested.
 21.2K qualified for z-normalization (DB1, stddev>0).
 Catalog filter: ≥3 z-normalizable reviewers per ship.

-TripAdvisor cruises (planned)Weight 4 — wider crowd pool, more gaming pressure
+TripAdvisor cruises (planned)Wider crowd pool, and more gaming pressure to screen for.

-Cruise Hive (planned)Weight 6 — editorial, news-driven coverage of new ships
+Cruise Hive (planned)Editorial, news-driven coverage of new ships.

-Berlitz Cruising (planned)Weight 9 — annual professional rating, in-person sailing
+Berlitz Cruising (planned)Annual professional rating, scored from in-person sailings.

 Global and cohort percentiles

-Every ship gets two percentiles: global (CI-floor ranked against all ships in our database) and cohort (same CI-floor, re-ranked within its cruise line).
+Every ship gets two percentiles: global (its mean reviewer z-score ranked against all ships in our database) and cohort (the same mean, re-ranked within its cruise line).
+Both report the measurement as made — the sample-size correction lives in the AI-adjusted figure, not in these two.

 Frequently asked questions